znoxx/sleepy_nas/README.md

 So timeline will be:

 * Start measurement
-* Measure for `probe_duration*probe_count` (total -- 600 seconds)
+* Measure for `probe_duration*probe_count` (total -- 600 seconds).
-* If threshold is below 8kb/s -- `systemctl suspend` will be called
+* If threshold is below 8kb/s -- `systemctl suspend` will be called.
-* After wake up (if we were below threshold and gone to sleep ) `command_backoff_interval` sleep will be taken -- 10 seconds.
-(It allows to safely wait for system to wake up)
+* After wake up (if we were below threshold and gone to sleep ).`command_backoff_interval` sleep will be taken -- 10 seconds.
+(It allows to safely wait for system to wake up).
-* `probe_interval` sleep will be taken
+* `probe_interval` sleep will be taken.
-* Cycle will restart from the beginning (start measurement)
+* Cycle will restart from the beginning (start measurement).

-Current settings are ok with me, e.g. I use NAS to broadcast movies via PLEX before bedtime.
+Current settings work for me, e.g. I use NAS to broadcast movies via PLEX before bedtime.
 When I'm done with a movie, my NAS will automagically go to sleep since there will be no traffic.

 ## Running script